monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 - html forms? filter function when the user asks for some information?

 ### Latest Update (December 11, 2020):
--Successfully completed the filter function, unable to connect it to HTML -Successfully build the API
+- Successfully completed the filter function, unable to connect it to HTML
+- Successfully build the API
--Have to abort the plan to connect with HTML **for now** -Resolved the issue of images not showing up
+- Have to abort the plan to connect with HTML **for now**
+- Resolved the issue of images not showing up
--Only thing left:
+- Only thing left:
   - filter for datasets so that I do not need pandas
   - experimental: recursion(decision trees), classes
   - make list of course topics covered